Ropes & Gray Attorneys Submit Amicus to U.S. Supreme Court Seeking to Strike Down Mississippi Anti-LGBT Statute

 Ropes & Gray’s brief describes how HB 1523 undermines the rights to liberty and dignity that the Constitution guarantees to all, and which the Supreme Court has made clear in Obergefell and its predecessors must extend equally to LGBT persons.
 The brief also argues that Supreme Court review is necessary because the Fifth Circuit’s standing decision departs from the standing doctrine employed by other circuits and its own previous precedent, which recognize that the dignitary harms caused by discriminatory class-based legislation provide the standing necessary to sue under the Equal Protection Clause.

-The Ropes & Gray team includes business & securities litigation partner Richard Batchelder, Jr. (Boston), business & securities litigation associate Kristi Jobson (Boston), litigation associate Mary Zou (New York), and litigation paralegal coordinator Sophia Antzoulatos (Washington, D.C.).
+The Ropes & Gray team includes business & securities litigation partner Richard Batchelder, Jr. (Boston), business & securities litigation associate Kristi Jobson (Boston) and litigation paralegal coordinator Sophia Antzoulatos (Washington, D.C.).